Whitetigerswt/samp-font-changer/README.md

 ![ScreenShot](https://sixtytiger.com/tiger/random/high_height_width.png)

-whoa, thats a bit to high. now you can mess around with the values if you want, but I found the best value for my 1920x1080 resolution to be 10 width, 22 height.
+whoa, thats a bit to high. now you can mess around with the values if you want, but I found the best value for my 1920x1080 resolution on this font to be 10 width, 22 height.

 ![ScreenShot](https://sixtytiger.com/tiger/random/perfect_height_width.png)